 Check out premises and find out what planning permissions may be required.

-Register with Ofsted - contact the Early Years Commissioning team on 01296 387687 for information and application packs.
+Register with Ofsted – Contact the Early Years Team on 01296 38 7111 email@example.com for more information and application packs.

 Create a business/project plan including financial projections for at least three years and apply for funding if appropriate.
 See the Business Plan Template under Related Links.

 Early Years and Childcare can provide ongoing advice and guidance to providers of nursery education and childcare relating to business and financial management, marketing and publicity, meeting legislative requirements such as Health and Safety, employment law, and providing quality provision.